cadema-PoliTO/GalFer_contest/README.md

 Who was <a href="https://github.com/cadema-PoliTO/GalFer_contest/blob/main/Presentations/GalFer_Comic.pdf" target="_blank">Galileo Ferraris

+## 2025/03/06 - Updates on GalFer Contest
+- The dataset of Motor C (256 configurations) has been sent to each team by email.
+- An updated version of the "Ranking&Awards" document has been uploaded.
+It contains the data on the fixed design variables of Motor C.
+- The deadline for the final submission has been fixed at **20/04/2024**.
+- The Contest's award ceremony is scheduled for the **23/06/2024**, during the Compumag conference.

 ## 2025/01/22 - Save the date!!!
 2025/02/05, 13:00 CET, GalFer Contest second webinar - <a href="https://polito-it.zoom.us/rec/share/J_Q5ne5dYahZrFta4aDXGK46ju3_rPBankI3mHdKPDTlpTkQaUSk5UJvEmFQU-yL.uYy59nMF2swTXqjw"> Link to recording
 Agenda of the webinar:
 - Presentation of the interim evaluation results